If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 Visiting Mecca and Medina – Why aren’t included in the Saudi Arabia itinerary?

 Good question.
-The Saudi tourist visa specifies that you can go anywhere in the country but in Mecca and Medina, the two holiest places on Earth for Muslims.
+The Saudi tourist visa specifies that you can go anywhere in the country except Mecca and Medina, the two holiest places on Earth for Muslims.

 ”I understand, but I know that some Westerners have sneaked in successfully”